Accounting and Bookkeeping Checklists

 A question I am often asked is "I have done my own small business bookkeeping throughout the year.
 I am now preparing my paperwork for year end.
 What information does my accountant need?"

-Your accountant will need the following small business bookkeeping information packaged in an organized fashion.
+As you will see, your accountant will need certain small business bookkeeping information packaged in an organized fashion.
 Some like to keep it all in a year end binder, others in a series of file folders.

 How to organize your yearend bookkeeping paperwork for your accountant.